 Project management concepts, principles and techniques are commonly used for the completion of an extremely broad range of projects including roads, bridges, buildings, software packages and events.
 In the management of planned events the same principles apply.
 Even events held on a regular basis will be complex, given the broad range of uncertainties that exist, as well as the differences from one year to the next in terms of stakeholder activities, attendees' behaviours, marketing requirements, and a broad range of other contingencies.
-Hence, events will benefit from the application of a project management approach.
-Furthermore, events critically depend on progress that is made with careful planning and preparation prior to the actual staging of the event.
+Hence, they will benefit from the application of a project management approach.
+Furthermore, event success doesn't just depend on creating the so-called WOW factor.
+It also depends critically on progress that is made with planning and preparation, sometimes bit by bit, inch by inch, prior to the actual staging of the event.

-Accordingly, project management has become an essential element in the event manager's toolkit.
+Hence, project management has become an essential element in the event manager's toolkit.
+Key benefits of a project management approach are:

-Project management provides a methodological approach to event management.
+Project management provides a structured and systematic approach to event management.
 In this way the event considers these factors;